PatrickDSants/PatrickDSants/README.md

 <h1 align="center">Hi I'm Patrick Anderson, a Front-end Developer!! 👋</h1>
+Check out my portfolio: <a href="https://portifolio-sepia-rho.vercel.app/">SITE HERE</a>
 <div align="center">
    <h2 align="center"><img src="https://media.giphy.com/media/4BJCvMoLPePq8/giphy.gif" height="120px"> About me:</h2>

- I'm passionate about designing websites with accessibility, useful and clean, I love studying everything that involves accessibility on the web, currently I'm studying react and practicing my skills, I'm more focused on the front end because I've always loved doing anything related to design, I do some arts on my twitter, so you can check it out.
+ I'm passionate about designing clean, accessible, and useful websites.
+I love studying everything that involves accessibility on the web, currently I'm studying react and practicing my skills, I'm more focused on the front end because I've always loved doing anything related to design, I do some arts on my twitter, so you can check it out.
  <br><br>
 </div>